eloj/radix-sorting/README.md

 }
 ```

 We are now sorting an array of `struct sortrec`, not an array of octets.
+The name and the type of the struct
+here is arbitary; it's only used to show that we're not restricted to sorting _arrays of integers_.

-The primary modification in the sorting function is the use of a function `key_of()`, which returns
+The primary modification to the sorting function is the small addition of a function `key_of()`, which returns
 the key for a given record.

-The main insight you should take away from this is that if the things we're sorting,
+The main insight you should take away from this is that if the things we're sorting aren't themselves the
-the _entries_, aren't _themselves the keys_, we just need some way to _retrieve_ or _derive_ a key from an entry.
+keys but some composed type, we just need some way to _retrieve_ or _derive_ a key for each entry instead.

+We're still restricted to integer keys.
+We rely on there being some sort of mapping from our records (or _entries_)
+to the integers which orders the records the way we require.

-We still use a single octet as the key inside the `struct sortrec`, but associated with each key
+Here we still use a single octet inside the `struct sortrec` as the key.
+Associated with each key
 is a short string.
-This allows us to demonstrate *a)* that sorting entries with associated data is not a problem,
+This allows us to demonstrate *a)* that sorting keys with associated data is not a problem,
 and *b)* that the sort is indeed stable.

 Running the full program demonstrates that each _like-key_ is output in the same order it came in the